 No. Wentworth Institute of Technology is a NCAA Division III institution, and does not offer any athletic scholarships for play.
 Academic merit scholarships are available to all prospective students and information about these can be found on Wentworth’s Financial Aid page.

 I’m currently a student at Wentworth and am thinking about joining a team.
 What do I do?

 You should contact the head coach of the sport you are wishing to play or fill out a Prospective Student-Athlete Form located on this website.
 The respective coach for your sport will contact you and give you more information concerning try-outs.
 While many of our student-athletes have been recruited to play a particular sport, there are ample opportunities for “walk-ons” to compete for a roster spot.

 As a student already enrolled for over a semester at the college, how do I know if I’ll be eligible to compete?

 Any student-athlete who wishes to compete in intercollegiate sports must carry a full-time load of course work (12+ credits) to be eligible for participation throughout the playing season.
 Returning students to Wentworth, whether they are sophomores, juniors, or seniors, must adhere to the same continuing eligibility requirements, which are set forth in the course catalog.
-Freshmen must maintain a 1.70 GPA, sophomores a 1.85 GPA, and juniors, seniors, and fifth-year students a 2.00 GPA.
+Freshmen must maintain a 1.75 GPA, while sophomore, juniors, seniors, and fifth-year students a 2.00 GPA.
 If you are on Academic and/or Institute Probation, or if it is determined that you are not making satisfactory academic progress toward a degree, you will be ineligible to compete in Athletics.
 If your semester GPA does not meet the minimum requirements, you are placed on Academic Warning.
 You are still eligible to play under this status.